Undergraduate InternshipsPage address: https://www.mnsu.edu/cmst/internshipugrad.html

 - Work with your faculty internship advisor to complete the internship form (notice it has to be signed by your MSU internship advisor and your supervisor at your internship site)

-- Get your form to CMST’s office manager Beth Teigen.
-If on campus, bring from to Beth in AH 230.
-If you are a metro student you can email Beth the form (email@example.com).
-Beth will enter permission for you to register for CMST 498 (internship).
+- Get your form to CMST’s administrative assistant.
+If on campus, bring from to AH 230.
+If you are a metro student you can email the form.
+The administrative assistant will enter permission for you to register for CMST 498 (internship).

 How many internship credits can I take?